api.aethis.ai serves engine 0.49.1, which is the contract these pages

 not_eligible and the user asks why.

-Uses the public FSM child-eligibility ruleset.
+Uses the public Free School Meals (FSM) child-eligibility ruleset.
 No API key needed.

 1. Discover the schema